Alaska Native Studies

 Minimum Requirements for Degree: 120 credits

-Students complete a concentration in one of four areas:
+Students complete a concentration in one of three areas:

-Students applying for acceptance into the Alaska Native Studies program need to complete two department-specific requirements in addition to general university admission: an oral interview with faculty and a written questionnaire.
+Students applying for acceptance into the Alaska Native studies program need to complete a department-specific written questionnaire in addition to general university admission requirements.
 Findings from this process will be used to support the department advising process and assist students in connecting with faculty and mentors.
-The questionnaire and instructions for the oral interview are on the DANSRD website under “How to Apply.”
+The questionnaire is found on the DANSRD website under “How to Apply.”

 Special application requirements and deadlines apply for distance B.A.programs.